Cross Creek Ranch HOA Exterior Standards

 April 5, 2026 · 9 min read

 Cross Creek Ranch is one of the more carefully managed master-planned communities in the Fulshear-Katy area.
-The architectural review board keeps a close eye on how homes look from the street, and that includes exterior cleanliness.
-Homeowners who have been there for a few years know the drill, but we get a steady stream of questions from newer residents who just received their first "friendly reminder" letter and are trying to figure out exactly what the standard is, how much time they have, and what fixing it actually involves.
+The architectural review board keeps a close eye on how homes look from the street, and that can include exterior cleanliness.
+If you receive a "friendly reminder" letter, the written notice and community documents are the best sources for the standard, deadline, and next step.

 What the HOA Actually Cares About